spotadev/next-id-ethereum-wallet/README.md

 # README

-**NOTE:**  Update 21/01/2024 This code does not yet work and is not complete.
-This message will be updated when it is complete.
+**NOTE:**  Update 22/01/2024 This code is complete and works.
+This example is using React.

 ## What is this project about?

 Next.id has API which allow you to associate social medial handles with a Decentralised ID (DID).

-This is example code showing how to associate an ethereum address with a next.id DID.
+This is example code showing how to associate an ethereum wallet address with a next.id DID.

 It uses Meta Mask wallet to do the required signing so that the user does not need to manage their own private key.